zmargv/msm_golden_seven/README.md

 ## Setup

  - First **fork**, and *then* clone.
- - Create the three models and databases table using `rails generate model ...` using the [Crud with Ruby Cheatsheet](guides.firstdraft.com/crud-with-ruby.html).
+ - Create **all three** models and databases table using `rails generate model ...` using the [Crud with Ruby Cheatsheet](guides.firstdraft.com/crud-with-ruby.html).
 For example,

         rails g model director name:string bio:text dob:string image_url:string
+        rails g model actor name:string bio:text dob:string image_url:string
+        rails g model movie title:string year:integer duration:integer description:text image_url:string

+ - `rails db:migrate`
  - Add a few rows to each table through Rails Console.
-Or, alternatively, you can run `rake db:seed` from the command line, which will pre-populate ten rows in each table (I wrote a script to save you some typing).
-(You need to create all three tables with exactly the column names above in order for this to work.)
+Or, alternatively, you can run `rails db:seed` from the command line, which will pre-populate ten rows in each table (I wrote a script to save you some typing). **(You need to create all three tables with exactly the column names above in order for this to work.)**

 ### READ